giacomoorsi/usa-news-politicization/index.md

 left-polarized as ABC News, and The Wall Street Journal, with mixed readers and trusted by both the left and the right, is more left-polarized than either.

-However, we have uncovered some strange occurences in different years.
+However, we have uncovered some strange occurrences in different years.
 In 2016, the year that Donald Trump was elected, all news sources were left-polarized, which wasn't the case in 2015.
 On the other hand, in years 2017 and 2018 (but not 2017!) all news sources were right-polarized.